christine-berlin/tabs/README.md

 Click the ```select musicxml file``` button.
 Then select a ```.musicxml``` or ```.mxl``` file.
 Then a tabfile will be generated.
 A ```.musicxml``` or ```.mxl``` file can be created by Programs like Musescore or Audiveris from a pdf file or a Pic.

+## Show piano notes
+Double  click somewhere on the GUI, then a popmenu will show where you can enter a ukulele tab.
+Then click ```piano note``` and the corresponding piano note will be displayed.

 ## Release
 Find the release and download for Linux/Unix and Windows here:  ![Release](https://github.com/christine-berlin/tabs/releases)